Wondrous/web/README.md

 ```

 The result html should be compiled to ./_build/html/index.html
 Click on Module Index to see a list of modules

+### API Documentation